 Learners were very positive about the wide range of opportunities available which allowed them to take part in activities which promote wider achievement.
 The school actively encouraged participation in these opportunities and continues to extend the scope of these activities to develop the variety of talents and skills of their young people.
-Learners clearly described how the school celebrated their achievements although the school recognised that it needed to consider how to track this more systematically.
+Learners clearly described how the school celebrated their achievements.
+The school is at an early stage of tracking this more systematically.

-The school had made a good start to developing its new curriculum in line with both national and local developments.
-All S1 courses had undergone changes designed to reflect national guidance and make them more stimulating, challenging, relevant and enjoyable.
-Teachers were also engaged in exploring a number of interdisciplinary learning opportunities.
+The school has made a good start to developing its new curriculum in line with both national and local developments.
+All S1and S2 courses have undergone changes designed to reflect national guidance and make them more stimulating, challenging, relevant and enjoyable.
+Teachers had been engaged in exploring a number of interdisciplinary learning opportunities and were engaged in discussions to integrate these more closely into school planning.